 Brief summary of papers

-5. Mass formulas for Shimura curves. in preparation
+5. Mass formulas for Shimura curves - with Mao Sheng. in preparation

-4. Rank 2 Local Systems and Abelian varieties. in preparation
+4. Rank 2 Local Systems and abelian varieties - with Ambrus Pál

 Here is a talk I gave on an early work at BIRS.

 Let X/F_q be a smooth, geometrically connected, quasi-projective variety.
 We formulate a conjecture that absolutely irreducible rank 2 local systems on X "come from families of abelian varieties".
-We prove that when for projective surfaces, a p-adic version of our conjecture reduces to the case of (projective) curves.
-Assuming a strong form of Deligne's petits camarades cristallin conjecture [Weil II, Conj 1.2.10 (vi)], this implies that when X is projective surface, the l-adic version of the conjecture also reduces to the case of curves on X. Along the way, we prove Lefschetz theorems on homomorphisms of abelian varieties and p-divisible groups.
+We prove that when for projective varieties, a p-adic variant of our conjecture reduces to the case of projective curves.
+This "p-adic variant" assumes that there exists a "complete set of p-adic companions", a strong form of Deligne's petits camarades cristallin conjecture [Weil II, Conj 1.2.10 (vi)].
+Again assuming the existence of a complete set of p-adic companions, it follows that when X is projective variety, the l-adic version of the conjecture also reduces to the case of curves on X. Along the way, we prove Lefschetz theorems on homomorphisms of abelian varieties and p-divisible groups.
+We also answer a question of Grothendieck on extending abelian schemes via their p-divisible groups.

 3. Rank 2 Local Systems, Barsotti-Tate groups, and Shimura Curves. submitted